Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Discussion

-As we formulate our epithelium model in terms of a discretized asynchronous multi-agent network, the question of how to update the network arises.
-The introduced update schemes are meant to represent different possible intercellular signaling mechanisms (membrane potentials and calcium waves).
-Only settings using either the deterministic asynchronous update (DAU) or the alignment BHL+L, or both, guide the network towards properly self-cleaning states (Table \ref{tab:tab1}).
-Settings using BHL+L or DAU introduce a local recurrent temporal coupling among adjacent actuators inducing an asymmetry of the local interactions.
-Fig.\ref{fig:v0_1} suggests that the prevalent asymmetry, such as the initial speed associated with a specific parameter setting, increases the probability for efficient self-organization towards self-cleaning states.
-In any case none of the roughly 11'000 simulations exhibiting an initial transport speed of less than $0.01$ cells/it self-organizes efficiently towards a properly self-cleaning state.\\ Furthermore, the application of the deterministic update scheme (DAU) seems to generate less well ordered attracting network states.
+Furthermore, the application of the deterministic update scheme (DAU) seems to generate less well ordered attracting network states.
 This behavior is exemplary illustrated in Fig.\ref{fig:attr} showing a perfectly ordered attracting state for the random asynchronous update (RAU1), slightly less well ordered network states for the semi-random update schemes (SRAU1 and SRAU2) and finally, the least ordered attracting states for the deterministic update scheme (DAU).
 All settings using the deterministic update scheme have consistently generated patterns showing ``defects'' perpendicular to the direction of the update scheme and maximum correlation along the direction of the update.
-Fig.\ref{fig:autocorr} represents an autocorrelogram of an extreme case: maximum correlation is found into the direction of the primary update direction (from right to left), which is most probably caused by the local temporal coupling among actuators, while there seems to be almost no local temporal coupling from the top to the bottom, what leads to typically elongated autocorrelograms if DAU is applied.\\ Finally, the less strict organization the network generates when using DAU may lead to more flexible dynamics as in the case of a perturbation the system does not simply recover its original attracting state, but conforms to the changes by running into a completely different attractor (see Fig.\ref{fig:updyn}).
+Fig.\ref{fig:autocorr} represents an autocorrelogram of an extreme case: maximum correlation is found into the direction of the primary update direction (from right to left), which is most probably caused by the local temporal coupling among actuators, while there seems to be almost no local temporal coupling from the top to the bottom, what leads to typically elongated autocorrelograms if DAU is applied.
+Finally, the less strict organization the network generates when using DAU may lead to more flexible dynamics as in the case of a perturbation the system does not simply recover its original attracting state, but conforms to the changes by running into a completely different attractor (see Fig.\ref{fig:updyn}).

 The effects of different update schemes on the dynamics of multi-agent systems are still being investigated.
 In \cite{Cornforth2005} six different update schemes have been applied on one-dimensional cyclic cellular automata to compare the resulting dynamics.
 It has been concluded that deterministic update schemes confer a degree of flexibility upon the system dynamics, what compares well to the observed conforming character of our model settings using a deterministic update scheme.
 Consequently, so far, the findings show evidence that in various asynchronous processes leading to self-organization, a deterministic update scheme leads to more realistic dynamics (flexibility and robustness) and may therefore be favored by evolution \cite{Gershenson2003}.
 Recall, however, that ``deterministic'' does not mean that actuators would displace the mucus in a pre-determined direction.
 Rather, the transport direction evolves through the interplay between the update asymmetry and the largely stochastic interactions.